 Coinciding with the drop, Peddlers held mahjong-related activations across the country, taking the release campaign to a wider audience.

-During the course of this project we worked with Think Packaging, Render Studio, Family Type and all photos were taken by Graeme Kennedy.
+During the course of this project we worked with Think Packaging, Where Giants Roam, Family Type and all photos were taken by Graeme Kennedy.

 Joseph Judd, Founder